-Born in Stockholm, Sweden 1979, I grew up in Linköping.
+Born in Stockholm, Sweden in 1979, I grew up in Linköping a couple of hours south of there.
 At the moment, I live in Norrköping with my wife and children and our trusty dog.
 We live in a house, but we like to keep moving.
 Always.

 The images on this site show scenes from Sweden, Norway, Denmark, the former Yugoslavia, Russia, England, France, Germany, Portugal, Singapore and Australia.

 I have been running Van Pelt Foto since 2011, when I was studying for my MA in Culture and Media Production.
 Although photography is essential, I have come to view my company in a wider communicative context in which photography, illustration, design, translation and writing are all entwined.

 I was given my first camera at age five.
 It was a peculiar device that lacked both view finder and focus.
 More than anything, it resembled a spy camera, a fact that did nothing to lessen its appeal.

 Dubrovnik, circa 1986